User Guide

 Below, we describe:

-By default, Streamline always re-forecasts the project as you:
+By default, Streamline continuously re-forecasts the project when you:

 Streamline shows unit and revenue forecast for the currently selected tree node in the Table and on the Plot.